eugene-eeo/hydra/README.md

 It was originally meant as (and is still used as) a more efficient alternative to polling in panel scripts.
 By default *hydra* listens on port 9900.

+*hydra-head* connects to *hydra*'s socket and listens for emitted events.

 ## Install